unstoppabledomains/dev-docs/login-with-unstoppable/get-started-login/integration-pathways.md

 ## Step 4: Promote Your Applicaiton

-Once your integration is live, you can [promote your application](/use-cases/promote-ud-integration.md) by submiting it to the official UD [app integrations database](https://unstoppabledomains.com/apps).
+Once your integration is live, you can [promote your application](/use-cases/promote-ud-integration.md) by submitting it to the official UD [app integrations database](https://unstoppabledomains.com/apps).

 <embed src="/snippets/_discord.md" />